Updated on: 28 August 2013

 Spoken English Training:

-One day training was organized to the beneficiaries on 05th Feb 2013 to educate them on proper maintenance of the bio gas units.
-67 beneficiaries from different villages participated in the training.
-Resource persons from SKG Sangha and Khadi and Village Industries Commission (KVIC) were participated and trained the beneficiaries.
+Beneficiaries meet was organized on 05th Feb 2013 to educate them on proper maintenance of the bio gas units.
+Officials from SKG Sangha and Khadi and Village Industries Commission (KVIC) participated and trained the beneficiaries.

 Restoration of irrigation channels: